Featured Video Play Icon

 Can you carry a gun in your car without a gun license?

+Can you carry a gun in your car without a gun license?
 Texas is known for its “Come and Take It” sign and having some of the most passionate gun owners around the nation.
 Texas gun owners enjoy a wide range of freedoms concerning their Second Amendment rights.
 One common question among gun owners and potential gun buyers in Texas is whether or not it is legal to carry a loaded gun in a vehicle.

 The short answer is yes, it is legal to keep a firearm loaded and within reach of the driver in a vehicle under the Motorist Protection Act.

 In a recent video series on Texas gun laws, Shawn McDonald from SMB Criminal Defense Lawyers educates residents on carrying guns in your vehicle.
-Here are the three qualifiers to lawfully carry a gun while in a vehicle in Texas.
+Here are the three qualifiers to lawfully carry a firearm while in a vehicle in Texas.

 • Your weapon must be concealed and not “in plain view.”